lyeapp/PASSION-PROJECT-ORDER-MANAGEMENT-APP/README.md

 - **Database:** Microsoft SQL Server
 - **Tools and Libraries:** Visual Studio

+## Challenges
+One of the significant challenges encountered in the development of the Bakery Order Management App was managing and retrieving data using foreign keys.
+This issue primarily arose due to the interrelated nature of our database tables: Orders, Customers, and Menu.
+I solved this issue by ORM Tools: Utilizing Object-Relational Mapping (ORM) tools like Entity Framework simplified the process

 ## Database Schema
 ### Orders
 - **OrderID:** Unique identifier for each order